• Skip to primary navigation

 8 to 10-pound pork butt.
 You can get bigger, but it will take longer.
 I like to keep my time around 8 to 10 hours and I find that works perfectly with an 8 to 10-pound bone in pork butt.

-Spices for the dry rub: brown and white sugar, garlic powder, salt, paprika, ancho chili powder (or regular chili powder), mustard powder, cumin, oregano, cayenne pepper, and black pepper.
+Spices for the pork rub: brown sugar and white sugar, garlic powder, kosher salt, paprika, ancho chili powder (or regular chili powder), mustard powder, cumin, oregano, cayenne pepper, and black pepper.

 See my notes for keto pulled pork recipe ingredients in the recipe notes below.